 Through no fault of their own, more than 400,000 abused, neglected or abandoned children in the U.S. need the care and love that foster families provide.
-More than 6,300 of these children are supported through local subsidiaries of KVC Health Systems.
+Nearly 7,000 of these children are supported through local subsidiaries of KVC Health Systems.

 KVC is a recognized leader in providing foster care services – recruiting, licensing, training and supporting foster families, and supporting the children in their care.
 We have provided foster care case management since 1996, which is longer than any other private organization in the U.S.

 We’re always in need of compassionate families that want to open their home and heart to a child.
 Learn more about being a foster parent in:

 Children who enter foster care have been removed from their homes due to abuse, neglect or other challenges.

 Foster care is a safe place that gives the child and his/her birth family an opportunity to resolve conflicts or disruptions and learn healthy skills so the child can return home.
 Slightly more than half of children who go into foster care return to their birth families.